Endless Travel Plans

 💰 $600–$990/day 📅 Apr–Jun, Sep–Nov 👶 Best ages: 8+

-NYC is expensive.
-There's no getting around it — a 7-day trip for a family of four averages $6,926 according to BudgetYourTrip.com.
-But for tweens and teens, nowhere else in the country matches what this city delivers.
-Broadway matinees, Central Park, the American Museum of Natural History, pizza by the slice at 11pm.
-It's sensory overload in the best way.
+NYC is expensive — a 7-day trip for a family of four averages $6,926 (as of 2026, source: BudgetYourTrip.com).
+For tweens and teens, nothing else in the country matches what this city delivers: Broadway matinees, Central Park, the American Museum of Natural History, pizza by the slice at 11pm.

-Is it worth it with kids under 7?
-Honestly, probably not.
-The subway stairs alone with a stroller will test your patience.
-But for families with older kids who can walk 15,000 steps without complaining?
-Hard to beat.
-Hotels range from $74 to $506/night, with outer-borough stays offering the best value.
+Worth it with kids under 7?
+Honestly, probably not — subway stairs with a stroller will test your patience.
+For families with older kids who can walk 15,000 steps without complaining, it's hard to beat.
+Hotels range $74–$506/night; outer-borough stays carry the best value.

 Washington, D.C.